If A Filipino Marriage Isn’t Recorded, Does It Exist?

 So What Can This Reader Do?

-If the K-1 processing IS held up becuase the applicant truthfully all my documents here says that I’m still single.peported her marriage and then subsequent divorce, the only legal resource I know of is to file a case with the Philippine court to recognize the foreign divorce.
+If the K-1 processing IS held up because the applicant truthfully all my documents here says that I’m still single reported her marriage and the subsequent divorce, the only legal resource I know of is to file a case with the Philippine court to recognize the foreign divorce.

-But persobally I wouldn’t start out doing it the hard way, I’d fill up all the froms, truthfully and completely and then submit, with the CENOMAR, and see what happens first.
+Personally, I’d fill up all the forms, truthfully and completely and then submit, with the CENOMAR, and see what happens first.
 It’s the legal, moral and ethical thing to do, or so “Philly” opines.

 If A Filipino Marriage Isn’t Recorded, Does It Exist?